prismicio/prismic-gatsby/packages/gatsby-plugin-prismic-previews/README.md

 # gatsby-plugin-prismic-previews

-Integrate live [Prismic Previews][prismic-previews] into a static Gatsby site to enable editors a seamless content editing experience.
+Integrate live [Prismic Previews][prismic-previews] into a static [Gatsby][gatsby] site to enable editors a seamless content editing experience.

 - Integrates tightly with the [Gatsby Prismic source plugin][gsp]
 - Refreshes preview content automatically as changes are saved in Prismic